-In the fiscal years ended September 30, 2017, September 30, 2016 and September 30, 2015, one customer represented 14%, 14% and 13% of total revenues, respectively.
-This customer's revenues are included in the Recorded Music segment.
+In the fiscal year ended September 30, 2018, the Company had two customers that individually represented 10% or more of total revenues, whereby one customer represented 15%, and the other represented 14% of total revenues.
+In the fiscal years ended September 30, 2017 and September 30, 2016, one customer represented 14% of total revenues in each year.
+These customers' revenues are included in both the Recorded Music and Music Publishing segments.